Revised 1-19-2009 NOTE: This is

 concordance on hand.

-4. Greek and Hebrew Lexicons, and Word Studies
+4. Greek and Hebrew Lexicons, and Word Studies.

-The Best New Testament Greek Lexicon is probably The Liddell & Scott Greek-English Lexicon.
+The best New Testament Greek Lexicon is probably The

-An Analytical Lexicon is also handy, because you
+Lexicon is also handy, because you can look up a Greek word in what ever

-can look up a Greek word in what ever form it is found in a given passage, and
+form it is found in a given passage, and it will tell you what form it is, and

-it will tell you what form it is, and also what the root word is, and give you
+also what the root word is, and give you a brief definition.

-You can also get a Greek Lexicon that covers all the words found in the
+Lexicon that covers all the words found in the Septuagint.

-The Best Hebrew Lexicon is Brown-Drivers-Briggs (which is keyed to
+The best Hebrew Lexicon is Brown-Drivers-Briggs

-There is also an Analytical Hebrew Lexicon which works just
+There is also an Analytical

-like it's Greek counterpart.
+Hebrew Lexicon which works just like it's Greek counterpart.

 But these are all geared more to students of Greek and Hebrew.
 While I would